Robert Ford Gagen: Honours and distinctions

 Gagen was one of the founders of the Ontario Society of Artists in 1872.
-He became the Society`s long-term secretary (1889–1926).
+He became the Society's long-term secretary (1889–1926).

-In 1880, he was elected an Associate of the Royal Canadian Academy; he became a full member in 1915.
+He was elected an Associate of the Royal Canadian Academy in 1880, and became a full member in 1915.
 In 1893, he was appointed one of the Canadian Fine Arts Commissioners to the World's Columbian Exposition, Chicago.
 He acted in the same capacity at the Pan-American Exposition, Buffalo, 1901, where he was awarded honorable mention and at the Louisiana Purchase Exposition, St. Louis, 1904.
 He was also Director of the Fine Arts Exhibitions for the Canadian National Exhibition, appointed from 1904 on, and Secretary of the Commission in 1912.
 He occupied both these posts till his death in 1926.
 He was a member of the Board of the Central Ontario School of Art and Design, and later a member of the council of the OCAD|Ontario College of Art.
 He helped found the Canadian Society of Painters in Water Colour in 1926 and served as President (1925–1926), and was a charter member of the Arts and Letters Club of Toronto, later serving as its president (1918–1920).

 Gagen was the author of Ontario Art Chronicle, ca. 1919, a typed manuscript in the collection of The Edward P. Taylor Library & Archives of the Art Gallery of Ontario in Toronto.

 Gagen died in Toronto on 2 March 1926.
 The Toronto Daily Star report of the funeral said, "The assemblage of so many painters, architects, writers, musicians, sculptors and university professors as well as associate members demonstrated how widespread was the influence of this remarkable old artist whose art and mentality had always kept the vigor of eternal youth."